hectorv117/What-are-my-chances/README.md

   The naive bayes classifier may produce wildly innacurate results since the data it was trained on is:
   - very small (800+)
   - highly skewed
-   - Most people who filled out this form were admitted which lead to an artificially high acceptance rate
+   - Most of the people who filled out this form were admitted which lead to an inflated acceptance rate